Indiana coronavirus updates: CDC map shows 53 Indiana counties at 'high risk' of spreading COVID-19

 CDC map shows 53 Indiana counties at 'high risk' of spreading COVID-19

-Over the past seven days, Indiana recorded 15,854 new cases and 56 deaths.
+Over the past seven days, Indiana has recorded 15,854 new cases and 56 deaths.

 Latest US, world numbers